CDrummond/musly-server/README.md

 `shuffle` if set to `1` will cause extra tracks to be located, this list shuffled, and then the desired `count` tracks taken from this shuffled list.

-The API will try query Musly for 25 times the specified `count` tracks (default of 5) for each supplied seed track.
-(This is to allow for filtering on genre, etc).
-Initally the API will ignore musly tracks from the same artist or album of the seed tracks (and any previous in the list, any albums from the 25 `previous` tracks, or albums from the last 15 `previous` tracks).
+The API will use Musly to get the similairt between all tracks and each seed track, and sort this by similarity (most similar first).
+Initally the API will ignore Musly tracks from the same artist or album of the seed tracks (and any previous in the list, any albums from the (e.g.) 25 `previous` tracks, or albums from the last (e.g.) 15 `previous` tracks).
 If, because of this filtering, there are less than the requested amount then the highest similarity tracks from the filtered-out lists are chosen.

-Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned as a similar track by musly.
-In this way you can exclude specific tracks from being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.
+Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned as a similar track by Musly.
+In this way you can exclude specific tracks from being added to mixes - but if they are already in the queue, then they can still be used as seed tracks.

 This API is intended to be used by [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity)